What is a peace bond?

 Affidavit of Service – This document sets out the manner, time and place that the Summons was successfully delivered to a person.
 It is usually filed with the court as proof that a person was served with a particular document(s) in accordance with an order or rules of the court.

 Hearing – This is the court proceeding before a Presiding Justice of the Peace (PJP) or a Judge to hear the merits of your peace bond application.
-Your matter will require at least one telephone court appearance before you get to the hearing stage.
+Your matter will require at least one court appearance before you get to the hearing stage.

 Recognizance – This is another word for peace bond.
 A recognizance is an obligation entered into before the court that is meant to prevent serious harm by imposing conditions upon a person.
 Those conditions may restrict an individual’s movement or behaviour to reduce the risk of them committing a future offence.